mrayushmehrotra/url_shortner/README.md

 - **Redis**: In-memory caching solution for storing frequently accessed data.
 - **ioredis**: Redis client for Node.js.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-```

 This `README.md` file provides clear documentation on the API routes, the Redis caching mechanism, and the expected responses.
 It also details the error handling and technologies used, giving anyone who reads it a solid understanding of how to use and extend this project.

+```

 ```